TU-PJY/QuadPent-Engine/Tools/ReadMe.txt

 # mata_ScriptConverter
 mata_ScriptConverter is a tool that encrypts or decrypts script files.
-Encrypted script files can only be used in MGK applications using the same password.
+Encrypted script files can only be used in QuadPent applications using the same password.

 To encrypt or decrypt a script file, you need a password file that follows the structure below.